rfquack/RFQuack/README.md

 [RFQ]       3258 T: Transport is sending 26 bytes on topic rfquack/out/status
 ```

-# Interact with the RFQuack Hardware {#interact-with-the-rfquack-hardware}
+# Interact with the RFQuack Hardware
 Now you can use RFQuack via the IPython shell.
 We highly recommend tmux to keep an eye on the output log.

 ![RFQuack Console](docs/imgs/console1.png)